SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 If I choose nothing, my pessimistic and usually depressed mind will drift toward the dark.
 No, it's not about good people wanting to pet dogs.
-It's about jealous husbands, secrecy, authoritarian tyrrany, military occupation, torture, murder, and&hellip; look, I'm gonna just stop there, ok?
+It's about jealous husbands, secrecy, authoritarian tyrrany, military occupation, state-authorized torture, murder, and&hellip; look, I'm just gonna just stop there, ok?

 On the other tentacle: it's a story about persistence in keeping a promise (the seal of the confessional), about revering people who are loyal for centuries afterward, about turning a horrible occasion into a hope for good luck.

-And, in spite of all the humans and their crappy behavior, it's about a loyal dog who inspires people to pet him affectionately.
+And, in spite of all the humans and their crappy behavior, it's about a loyal dog who inspires people to pet him or her affectionately.

 It's hard to live up to the example of a saint, particularly one who's been martyred.
 But maybe we can _start_ by trying to live up to the example of the dog?